 Decisions, Decisions: Responsive Web or Native App?

-These days with more people surfing the web on mobile devices, websites absolutely need to be responsive.
+Today, there are around 6.64 billion people in the world that use smartphones.
+That’s about 83% of the world’s population!
+With those kinds of numbers, websites need to be responsive.
 Users spend more time on websites that are intuitive and easy to navigate on a variety of devices.

-If you answer “yes” to any (or all) five of these questions, the responsive website route might be your best bet:
+If you answer “yes” to any (or all) five of these questions, a responsive website could be your ideal solution:

 If you’re gung ho about updating certain content yourself, a native app will require a CMS backend that’s built for easy editing or a maintenance contract with an agency to make those updates for you.
-Either way, both of these options come with a price.
-A responsive website will not only be easier to update on a frequent basis, but will ultimately cost less.
+Either way, both of these options come with a price tag.
+A responsive website will be easier to update on a frequent basis and will ultimately cost less.

-2. Is your product text heavy, even if that content is static?
+- Is your product text-heavy, even if that content is static?

 It’s much easier to read large volumes of text on a laptop, desktop, or tablet.
 A responsive site will retain the look and feel of the desktop experience so users can easily transition from one to the other without needing to learn how to use a new interface.

 - Do you have an existing website and want it to be more mobile-friendly?

 If you’re happy with your website and don’t need any major renovations, making it responsive will enhance users’ experience in any format!

 - Is SEO a top priority for your business?